jerry81/codeingame/AI/G14-TicTacToe/tictactoe-notes.md

             - delete the main loop thing - done
             - remove the param - done
             - apply filter inside of Ogame
+            - check 1 - should be able to finish game with no change in behavior
+              - issues with filtering moves

   - include a timer function
   - we have vec of remaining moves we can makes - this will be shared between players